Italian Sounding

 Italian Sounding is the marketing phenomenon consisting of words and images, colour combinations (the Italian tricolour), and geographical references for brands that are evocative of Italy to promote and market agri-food products that have nothing to do with Italian cuisine.
 The phenomenon is described by the Office of the Ministry of Economic Development (MISE) called Directorate General for the Protection of Industrial Property – Italian Patent and Trademark Office (DGTPI-UIBM).

 Italian Sounding began gaining media coverage during the final stages of Expo 2015, hosted by Milan, Italy, and having the theme of "Feeding the Planet, Energy for Life".
 As part of a debate held in the "Cibus è Italia" pavilion on the problem of counterfeiting and Italian Sounding, the Government of Italy was asked to set up a "permanent observatory on Italian Sounding".

 Counterfeit products violate registered trademarks or other distinctive signs protected by law such as the designations of origin (DOC, PDO, DOCG, PGI, TSG, and IGT), therefore the counterfeiting is legally punishable.
-Italian Sounding cannot be classified as illegal from a strictly legal standpoint but still represent "a huge damage to the Italian economy and to the potential resources of Made in Italy".
+Italian Sounding cannot be classified as illegal from a strictly legal standpoint but still represents "a huge damage to the Italian economy and to the potential resources of Made in Italy".
 Two out of three Italian agri-food products sold worldwide are made outside of Italy.
 The Italian Sounding phenomenon is estimated to generate €55 billion worldwide annually.